oleg-alexandrov/isaac/dense_map/geometry_mapper/readme.md

 the given fisheye model.
-For that, the refiner is started with the fisheye model, this model is used to set up the problem, including triangulating the 3D points after feature detection, then the fisheye model is replaced on-the-fly with desired 4 or 5 coefficients of the radtan model via the option --nav_cam_distortion_replacement, to which one can pass, for example, "0 0 0 0".
+For that, the refiner is started with the fisheye model, this model is used to set up the problem, including triangulating the 3D points after feature detection, then the fisheye model is replaced on-the-fly with desired 5 coefficients of the radtan model via the option --nav_cam_distortion_replacement, to which one can pass, for example, "0 0 0 0 0" (in principle 4 values could be tried, but that was resulting in a very poor fit).
 These coefficients will then be optimized while keeping the rest of the variables fixed (nav cam focal length and optical center, intrinsics of other cameras, and all the extrinsics).
 The new best-fit distortion model will be written to disk at the end, replacing the fisheye model, and from then on the new model can be used for further calibration experiments just as with the fisheye model.

 It may however be needed to rerun the refiner one more time, this time with the new distortion model read from disk, and still keep all